Vyral/robin-phillips/_posts/2022-05-15-should-you-buy-a-home-in-2022.md

 People have talked about the forbearance program and the possibility of tons of homes flooding the market, but that program is over.
 Again, **people have tons of equity in their homes,** and banks are refinancing those forbearance payments into 40-year mortgages.
 Those houses are simply not hitting the market as foreclosures.

-With all these reasons for low supply and strong buyer demand, prices will continue to climb.
+With all of these reasons for low supply and strong buyer demand, prices will continue to climb.
 The National Association of Realtors continues to say that we’ll have this same market until 2024.
 It is a great time to buy.
 Get the home you want and enjoy the price appreciation.&nbsp;

 Due to all the reasons above, we’re not in a real estate bubble.
 If you have any questions or want details about your specific market, I’d love to help.
 Just call or email me.